Theresa May's Brexit deal crushed in parliamentary vote - 41NBC News | WMGT-DT

 Tuesday’s vote was originally meant to happen in December but May postponed it in the face of almost certain defeat.

 Now that it has finally happened, lawmakers must figure out what to do next.
-It’s not clear whether any alternative plan has enough support, and the E.U. has said it won’t budge in the concessions it has already given her.
+If she survives the opposition challenge, she will come back with a plan B. However, it’s not clear whether any alternative plan has enough support, and the E.U. has said it won’t budge in the concessions it has already given her.

 If May and Parliament cannot agree on another course of action, Britain will crash out of the E.U. on March 29 without a deal, something most experts say would have catastrophic consequences.